up42/docs/source/reference/data-transfer.rst

 The structure inside these directories should always be as follows:

-* A single ``data.json`` file, containing the `GeoJSON metadata`_
+* A single ``data.json`` file, containing the **GeoJSON metadata**.
-* Any number of additional resources/files, which are linked to from the GeoJSON metadata
+* Any number of additional resources/files, which are linked to from the GeoJSON metadata.

-(The output of the last block in the workflow will be treated as the result of any job run based on that workflow.)
+The output of the last block in the workflow will be treated as the result of any job run based on that workflow.

 .. _geojson-metadata:

 GeoJSON metadata
 ----------------

-The metadata in the ``data.json`` file should be a GeoJSON_ ``FeatureCollection``.
+The metadata in the ``data.json`` file should be a `GeoJSON FeatureCollection <https://geojson.org/geojson-spec.html>`__.

 In short, a ``FeatureCollection`` looks like the following: